johannes-programming/wonderparse/README.rst

 Usage
 -----

-The code from the expit project
+The code from the expit project.

 .. code-block:: python